 - you have a raised prostate specific antigen (PSA) level

 - you have severe urinary symptoms and a very slow flow.

 Chronic urine retention

 This is where you can’t empty your bladder fully, but can still urinate a little.
 It usually develops slowly over time.
 Chronic means long-lasting.
 The first signs often include a weak flow when you urinate, or leaking urine at night.
 You may feel that your abdomen (stomach area) is swollen, or that you’re not emptying your bladder fully.

 Chronic urine retention is usually painless.
 But the pressure of the urine can slowly stretch your bladder muscle and make it weaker.
 This can cause urine to be left behind in the bladder when you urinate.
 If you don’t empty your bladder fully, you might get a urine infection, need to urinate more often, leak urine at night, or get painful bladder stones.
 You might also see some blood in your urine.
 Chronic urine retention can damage your bladder and kidneys if it isn’t treated.

-There are treatments for chronic urine retention, including:
+There are several treatments for chronic urine retention, including:

 - passing a thin, flexible tube called a catheter to drain urine from your bladder